“If we lose our language skills will we lose the ability to communicate with one another which will then lead to a breakdown in Society?”

 - A general inability to write concisely, poor grammar and truncated messages lead to misunderstanding, equalling time lost by more and more follow-up messages like ‘I don’t understand.
 Please explain.’

 - This inability to write and speak in a comprehensible way, understandably, leads to confusion and frustration and so the messages continue back and forth.
-Nothing gets resolved and the communication breaks down.
+Nothing gets resolved and the communication breaks down through loss of language skills.

 - People now have shorter attention spans (e.g. can only deal with one written question at a time) which means that one email has to be broken into several shorter messages to achieve anything.